Meet the Other Phone. Flexible and made to last.

 What is a water softener?

 Many Mumsnet users recommend them for households, with benefits including saving damage to taps and appliances.
-And, while they don’t come cheap initially, they can save money on repair costs and heating bills, which will be very welcome news as many families face a hike in bills this year.
+While they don’t come cheap initially, water softeners can save money on appliance repair costs and heating bills.
+If you opt for a non-electrical model, this will help push your energy bills down even further.

 How do water softeners work?

-Without getting too technical, a water softener works by removing the hard water culprits – namely calcium and magnesium – that cause limescale chaos.
-The unit connects to your mains water supply and softens water for the entire property.
+Without getting too technical, a water softener works by removing the hard water culprits – namely calcium and magnesium – that are responsible for causing limescale chaos.
+The unit connects to the mains water supply and softens water for the entire property.

 There are several factors to take into account when buying a water softener: